 Organ testing systems use glass or plastic chambers together with stimulators and recording electrodes to study organ function.
 Organ testing systems enable either whole organs or strips of tissue from organs such as hearts, livers and lungs to be kept functioning outside the body while researchers perform experiments with them.
 This typically allows for multiple studies on a single donor animal.
 Studies on isolated livers are useful in determining metabolism and studies on kidneys are useful in determining elimination.
-We have sold basic versions of these systems for many years, but significantly expanded our product offerings through our acquisitions of Hugo Sachs Elektronik, Panlab s.l., and Coulbourn Instruments, LLC.
+We market these systems under our Hugo Sachs Elektronik, Panlab, and Coulbourn Instruments brands.